Importance-Based Token Merging for Efficient Image and Video Generation: Introduction

+To address this limitation, we propose a novel token selection method that prioritizes computational resources in areas of high visual and semantic importance.
+Unlike existing approaches that rely on random or fixed-pattern selection, our method ensures that merging decisions are guided by actual content relevance.
+Rather than treating all tokens equally, we use per-token importance signals to identify key regions and ensure that merging prioritizes preserving more important tokens.
+Note that there are many proxies for importance, such as attention scores, saliency maps, or user-provided bounding boxes, all of which can be integrated into our merging method.
+Specifically in our case, we point out that an excellent choice is classifier-free guidance (CFG)~\cite{ho2022classifier}, as it inherently highlights regions that strongly influence model outputs and is obtainable with no additional cost.

+More specifically, instead of merging tokens arbitrarily across the image, we first construct a pool of high-importance tokens.
+Then, token partitioning is only performed within this pool using a soft-matching strategy.
+This ensures that the most relevant tokens serve as anchors for merging, preserving key details while also maintaining diversity among the anchor tokens.
+Doing so facilitates a more efficient allocation of computational resources, preventing redundancy and ensuring that merging decisions are both meaningful and effective.
+Compared to simply selecting the top-k important tokens—which can lead to redundancy and suboptimal token assignments—our method strikes a balance between relevance and diversity, resulting in more coherent and detailed generations.

-More specifically, our method assigns each token a relevance score based on its magnitude in the classifier-free guidance map, indicating its importance to the prompt.
-We then construct a pool of important tokens and only select destination tokens from this pool.
-Unlike simply picking the top-k important tokens, which can lead to redundancy and a suboptimal allocation of computing resources, our approach ensures a balance between relevance and diversity, focusing on prompt-aligned areas while maintaining efficiency.
-We apply our token merging strategy across three key applications: text-to-image generation, text-to-video generation, and multi-view image generation.
-In all cases, our method can be integrated seamlessly without requiring any modifications.
-Compared to the baseline method, our approach consistently demonstrates superior performance, delivering results with higher fidelity and significantly improved image details across all tested scenarios.
+We apply our token merging strategy across three key applications: text-to-image generation, multi-view generation, and text-to-video generation, as well as across various model structures such as U-Net or transformers.
+Compared to baseline methods, our method consistently demonstrates superior performance, delivering results with higher fidelity and significantly improved image details across all tested scenarios.

-Our contributions are as follows: \begin{itemize} \item We propose using classifier-free guidance magnitude as a measure of token importance.
-This can be obtained efficiently and robustly without any modification to diffusion models.
+Our contributions are as follows: \begin{itemize} \item We propose a novel importance-based token merging paradigm for diffusion models, designed to preserve crucial image content.
+The importance score can be easily obtained from CFG at no additional cost.

-\item We design a novel token-merging strategy based on token importance to improve the quality of generated samples.
-We introduce an adaptive important token pool to enhance resource allocation.
+\item We design a novel token-partitioning strategy based on a pool of important tokens to improve generation quality.